 Melbourne is famous for its Laneways and Arcades Shopping.
-They are the real heart and soul of the city, and also one of the unique things to do is to take a stroll through them.
-This is where the intimate insider life, the pulse and creativity take place.
+They are the city’s real heart and soul, and one of the unique things to do is take a stroll through them.
+This is where the intimate insider life, pulse, and creativity happen.
 It’s where you find one-off shops, cosy tiny bars, unique coffee shops and vivid city street art.
-From over 180 lanes, only a small number of them have been transformed into beautiful city life though.
+From over 180 lanes, only a small number of them have been transformed into beautiful city life.

 Explore the best Laneways Restaurants in Melbourne

 - Flinders Lane is the starting point of all food lanes tour.
-Located between Swanston and William Streets, has excellent eateries, shops and cafes.
+It has excellent eateries, shops and cafes between Swanston and William Streets.

-The best arcades in Melbourne are The Block Arcade and the Royal Arcade, but there are a few more.
+Melbourne’s best arcades are The Block Arcade and the Royal Arcade, but there are a few more.

-- The Block Arcade is the finest example of 19th-century architecture with its mosaic-tile flooring and a translucent curved glass ceiling.
-Here you can queue to enter the Hopetoun Tea, browse through Haigh’s Cholocate and visit Gewürzhaus, to find spices from all over the world.
+- The Block Arcade is the finest example of 19th-century architecture with its mosaic-tile flooring and translucent curved glass ceiling.
+Here you can queue to enter the Hopetoun Tea, browse through Haigh’s Cholocate, and visit Gewürzhaus and fine spices from all over the world.

 Explore Melbourne Laneways Graffiti

-Melbourne Lanes are also well-known for their graffiti art and stencil works.
+Melbourne Lanes are also well-known for its graffiti art and stencil works.
 And the city boasts some of the best street art lanes in Australia.

-If you like arts, you must take a walk and see all the famous street art in Melbourne.
+If you like art, you must take a walk and see all the famous street art in Melbourne.

 Savour the best Melbourne Food Markets

-The QV markets in Melbourne is the most popular venue for its yummy food, and also for its summer Outdoor Cinemas, the best site to experience a film under the stars and a top thing to do in Melbourne at night.
+Melbourne’s QV markets are the most popular venue for their yummy food, and its summer Outdoor Cinemas is the best site to experience a film under the stars and a top thing to do in Melbourne at night.
 The QV Outdoor cinemas start beginning of December and are on every night from Thursday to Sunday.

-I also suggest exploring the atmosphere at the South Melbourne Markets which are lesser-known markets in Melbourne, and I find them unique with a great vibe, ample spaces and many cosy sites where to grab a coffee as well as having a delicious lunch.
+I also suggest exploring the atmosphere at the South Melbourne Markets, which are lesser-known markets in Melbourne, and I find them unique with a great vibe, ample spaces and many cosy sites where to grab a coffee and a delicious lunch.

 Enjoy Food Walking Tours

 The best way to explore Melbourne’s top places for food is to join a guided tour.
-Either with a focus on coffee and sweets or with rooftop bars to ethnical cuisine and historical laneways and street art, quirky Melbourne cafes and trendy restaurants.
+They are either focusing on coffee and sweets or with rooftop bars to ethnical cuisine and historical laneways and street art, quirky Melbourne cafes, and trendy restaurants.
 You can check out this page for more info about Melbourne-day-tours.

 This is an excellent area, right in the heart of Melbourne city, if you want to eat good and inexpensive Asian Food, freshly prepared.
 Take a stroll along the many small China Town Lanes to discover local street art, hidden cafes and small shops.
-In this area there are more lanes for food; try Tattersalls Lane between Russell and Swanston Streets, or Market lane full of exotic and unusual flavours of Dumpling bars, German and Japanese restaurants.
+There are more lanes for food; try Tattersalls Lane between Russell and Swanston Streets or Market lane, full of exotic and unusual flavours of Dumpling bars and German and Japanese restaurants.

 Adventure Activities in Melbourne

-If you love to get active, these are the best ways to spend time in the outdoors and enjoy your time, here is a list of fun outdoor activities to do in Melbourne, throughout the year.
+If you love to get active, these are the best ways to spend time outdoors and enjoy your time.
+Here is a list of fun outdoor activities in Melbourne throughout the year.

 Things to do in Melbourne at Night

-There are many more things that Melbourne offers, like seeing it from the air perspective.
+Melbourne offers many more things, like seeing it from the air perspective.
 I love viewing cities from the air.
 It gives a different aspect of urban life, and I like exploring new ways of doing it.
-Here are my picks for Melbourne from rooftops to hot air balloon rides.
+Here are my picks for Melbourne, from rooftops to hot air balloon rides.

 Take a Ride on The Melbourne Star

-If you are visiting the Melbourne Docklands, then going up in the Melbourn Star is a must-do.
-For 36 dollars you can go for half an hour ride and take in the sky.
+If you are visiting the Melbourne Docklands, going to the Melbourn Star is a must-do.
+For 36 dollars, you can go for half an hour’s ride and take in the sky.
 You will not see all of Melbourne from there, though.
-It shows you the south-western side of the city.
+It shows you the southwestern side of the city.
 And it is probably best to do it late afternoon, as you can enjoy a beautiful view of Melbourne at sunset.

 It is another excellent option to see Melbourne from the air with its beautiful buildings, the botanical gardens and the south-end suburbs.
-I have been on the Eureka Tower a couple of years ago and loved the view over Melbourne at sunset.
+I have been to the Eureka Tower a couple of years ago and loved the view over Melbourne at sunset.
 You can easily spend hours there, taking photographs of the city.
-My tip is to get there at least 1 hour before sunset to make the most of the light reflections.
+My tip is to get there at least 1 hour before sunset to make the lightest reflections.

 Watch a Night Cinema

-If you love a particular place, then American express open-air cinema in St. Kilda is spot-on.
-If you are looking to spend a lovely Saturday night in Melbourne with fine dining, relaxing and watching top-notch movies beachfront, this is the place to be, either alone, or with a romantic partner.
+If you love a particular place, then the American express open-air cinema in St. Kilda is spot-on.
+If you want to spend a lovely Saturday night in Melbourne with fine dining, relaxing and watching top-notch movies beachfront, this is the place to be, alone or with a romantic partner.

 Enjoy Melbourne in Summer

-Summer is the best time to visit Melbourne, and if you plan to visit by yourself, over the summer months, there are many festivals and summer events to choose from.
+Summer is the best time to visit Melbourne, and if you plan to visit by yourself, there are many festivals and events to choose from over the summer months.
 Here is a list of things to do in summer.

 Take a Hot-Air-Balloon Flight

 If you want to experience something unique and adventurous, a hot-air balloon ride is a different way of experiencing the city.
-On my hot-air-balloon trip over Melbourne, we couldn’t get close over the city, because of the wind conditions.
-However, we saw much of the beautiful surroundings and marvelled at Melbourne’s silhouette waking to a new day.
-It’s one of the best things to do in Melbourne in summer.
+On my hot-air balloon trip over Melbourne, we couldn’t get close to the city because of the wind conditions.
+However, we saw many beautiful surroundings and marvelled at Melbourne’s silhouette waking to a new day.
+It’s one of the best things to do in Melbourne in the summer.

 Popular Summer Events in Melbourne

-Here is a list of the best events not to miss out if you are visiting Melbourne in Summer:
+Here is a list of the best events not to miss out on if you are visiting Melbourne in the Summer:

-This is a vibrant fun event in Melbourne organised by the LGBTI community.
+This is a vibrant, fun event in Melbourne organised by the LGBTI community.
 It starts on 16th January with the Carnival held at Alexandra Gardens, hosting over 120 stalls.
-Dances, performances, visual arts will entertain people for three weeks on the streets of Melbourne.
+Dances, performances, and visual arts will entertain people for three weeks on the streets of Melbourne.
 The milestone of the Midsumma is the Pride March.
-On 31st January various groups walk from Fitzroy Sreet down to St. Kilda while singing, dancing and cheering their slogan in colourful bizarre costumes.
+On 31st January, various groups walk from Fitzroy Sreet down to St. Kilda while singing, dancing and cheering their slogan in colourful bizarre costumes.

-If you are visiting Melbourne in December, this event opens up to a month of cheerful events in Melbourne CBD.
+If you visit Melbourne in December, this event opens up to a month of festive Melbourne CBD events.
 Next to the Christmas Tree, 11 city buildings, including the State Library, Melbourne Goal and Southgate, will be lit in the best Christmas Lights.
-On the Town Hall Building, there will be majestic light projections with entertaining stories.
+There will be majestic light projections with entertaining stories on the Town Hall Building.

 Enjoy Night Events in Summer

-The New Years Eve Fireworks is the pearl of all festive Melbourne events.
-If you plan to visit Melbourne at the end of the year, make sure you don’t miss out on this.
+The New Year’s Eve Fireworks are the pearl of all festive Melbourne events.
+If you plan to visit Melbourne at the year’s end, ensure you don’t miss out on this.
 There are usually various locations in Melbourne where to watch them, on Southbank.

 Must-see Sports Events in Melbourne

 Melbourne is a paradise for sports and sports events.
-From basketball to rugby, cricket, Australia League, tennis and many more, here are a couple of events worth seeing if you are visiting Victoria and Melbourne in summer.
+From basketball to rugby, cricket, Australia League, tennis and many more, here are a few events worth seeing if you visit Victoria and Melbourne in summer.

 Visit the Best Melbourne Museums

-Museums are always one of the best places to visit for tourists to learn more about the culture and history of a particular city.
-Melbourne has plenty of museums dedicated to culture, sports, music and medical achievements.
-I have visited many on my solo trips and listed down a few below, and you can try visiting one or a few of these depending on what interests you most.
+Museums are always one of the best places to learn more about a particular city’s culture and history.
+Melbourne has many museums dedicated to culture, sports, music and medical achievements.
+I have visited many on my solo trips and listed a few below, and you can try visiting one or a few of these depending on what interests you most.

-My favourite Museum is the National Gallery of Victoria also known as NGV.
+My favourite Museum is the National Gallery of Victoria, a.k.a.
+NGV.
 This is the oldest and most visited museum in Australia.
-Even on a short visit or a weekend getaway, you must enter to admire the amazing stained glass ceiling, finished in 1968, it’s the largest stained glass ceiling in the world.
+Even on a short visit or a weekend getaway, you must enter to admire the fantastic stained glass ceiling, finished in 1968, and it’s the largest stained glass ceiling in the world.